ibpoag/derivative_tool/README.md

 # derivative_tool
-One of my earliest Python projects (Summer 2020), a tool for calculating one-term power derivatives.
+One of my earliest Python projects (created summer 2020), a tool for calculating one-term power derivatives.